Asynonametrics

 And sometimes we build fences around our prejudices.

-Well, older white men tend to blame another white man's mother for his flaws.
+Well, white men tend to blame another white man's mother for his flaws.

 Pardon my language, but the term 'son-of-a-bitch' is probably Asynonametrics in action.